wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 the block will initiate a write back which directly sends the dirty block to the current cache, before the latter initiates a `PUTX` transaction to its parent cache. `lookup()` will be called to find the slot for writing back the dirty block during the process of the `PUTX` request in the parent cache.

+We next take a closer look at these three method functions.
+For simplicity, we assume set-associative tag storage, which is implemented by `class SetAssocArray`.
+On initialization, the number of blocks and sets are passed as construction argument.
+The set size is computed by dividing the number of lines with the number of sets.
+The number of sets must be a power of two to simplify tag address mapping.
+The set mask is also computed to map any integer from the hash function to the range from zero to set size minus one.